 - To record all SAEs that occur in the women taking part in the trial.
-This includes serious, expected and unexpected adverse events. - Medical judgement in assigning causality to SAEs. - To fax SAE forms to BCTU within 24 hours of becoming aware, and to provide further follow-up information as soon as available. - To report SAEs to local committees if required, in line with local arrangements.
+This includes serious, expected and unexpected adverse events. - To perform medical judgement in assigning causality to SAEs. - To fax or email SAE forms to BCTU within 24 hours of becoming aware, and to provide further follow-up information as soon as available. - To report SAEs locally if required, in line with local arrangements.

-Chief Investigator (or nominated individual in CI's absence):
+Chief Investigator (or nominated individual in Cl's absence):